 As you can tell from these pictures, we had an awesome time here.
 It made me realize why these Trick Eye Museums have become so popular — they’re fun.
 And not just for kids either.
 They’re fun for everyone.
 It felt great to let loose and act like a kid again.
 I may have had my reservations about this place at first, but this day turned out to be one of our funnest in Singapore. 🙂

 Admission to the Trick Eye Museum is normally SGD 25 for adults and SGD 20 for children ages 4-12.
-You can save on the cost of admission by purchasing a Sentosa FUN Pass.
-For just SGD 44.90, the PLAY 3 pass gives you access to 3 out of 20 Sentosa attractions, including the Trick Eye Museum.
-You can also get a PLAY 5 pass for SGD 59.90 and a PLAY 20 pass for SGD 81.90.
+You can save on the entrance fee by purchasing a Sentosa FUN Pass.
+For just SGD 48, the PLAY 3 pass gives you access to 3 out of 20 Sentosa attractions, including S.E.A.
+Aquarium.
+You can also get a PLAY 5 pass for SGD 65 and a PLAY MAX pass (20 attractions) for SGD 115.
 You can follow this link for more information on the Sentosa FUN Pass.

-If you don’t want to get a Sentosa FUN Pass for whatever reason, then you can get a discount to Trick Eye Museum by purchasing your ticket from Klook.
-Instead of the usual SGD 25, you’ll need to pay just SGD 20.
-Unfortunately, they don’t offer any discounts to children at this time.
-Follow this link to buy tickets to Trick Eye Museum from Klook.
+If you don’t want to get a Sentosa FUN Pass for whatever reason, then you can get a discount to Trick Eye Museum by purchasing your ticket from Klook or Kkday.
+Follow these links to buy tickets to Trick Eye Museum from Klook or Kkday.

 Trick Eye Museum, Resorts World Sentosa, Singapore